tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 ### 7. Instructor Do: Creating a Genesis Block Review (5 min)

-Conduct a facilitated discussion by asking the students the following questions:
+Referring to the slides, conduct a facilitated discussion by asking the students the following questions:

 * What is important about the genesis block?